Ratecard/docs/docs/webhooks/outbound/subscriptions.md

 title: Replied
 -->
 - Name: `feedback.replied`
-- Triggers when a user in your account reopens an feedback item
+- Triggers when a user in your account replies to an feedback item
 - Attaches the subject and message of the reply as properties to the payload
 - Attaches the _id_, _name_, and _email_ of the user that performed the action to a property named _user_ in the payload
 - Has been sent to the contact that gave the feedback